scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 a full molecular dynamics or Monte Carlo simulation, thereby circumventing any need for global state information.
 The :code:`Device` class denotes whether a simulation should be run on CPUs or GPUs and the number of cores/GPUS it should run on.
-In addition, the device manages custom memory tracebacks, profiler configurations, and the MPI, communicator among other things.
+In addition, the device manages custom memory tracebacks, profiler configurations, and the MPI communicator among other things.

 .. figure:: figures/object-diagram.pdf
     :align: center